-- Explain the "central dogma" of DNA-protein synthesis - Describe the genetic code and how the nucleotide sequence prescribes the amino acid and the protein sequence

-The cellular process of transcription generates messenger RNA (mRNA), a mobile molecular copy of one or more genes with an alphabet of A, C, G, and uracil (U).
+- Explain the "central dogma" of DNA-protein synthesis - Describe the genetic code and how the nucleotide sequence prescribes the amino acid and the protein sequence more genes with an alphabet of A, C, G, and uracil (U).
 Translation of the mRNA template on ribosomes converts nucleotide-based genetic information into a protein product.
 That is the central dogma of DNA-protein synthesis.
 Protein sequences consist of 20 commonly occurring amino acids; therefore, it can be said that the protein alphabet consists of 20 "letters" (Figure 15.2).
 Different amino acids have different chemistries (such as acidic versus basic, or polar and nonpolar) and different structural constraints.
 Variation in amino acid sequence is responsible for the enormous variation in protein structure and function.